Daniel J. Frey

 The season of cruelty continues.

-Elected men and women worry more about their position than to hold accountable those who spit on our Constitution.
+Elected men and women worry more about their position than holding accountable those who spit on our Constitution.

 The elected officials enable the purveyors of cruelty to rip and rend our society.